-Determine which ones best match your unique set of symptoms here: Choosing Memory Supplements That Work.
+Determine which ones best match your unique set of symptoms here: 20 Memory Supplements That Really Work (in-depth guide).

-And keep in mind that no memory supplement will take the place of the core nutrients — vitamins, minerals, and essential fats — that your brain needs.
+And keep in mind that no memory supplement will take the place of the core nutrients — vitamins, minerals, and essential fats — that the brain needs.

 Essential oils are naturally occurring volatile compounds extracted and concentrated from plants.

-They are rarely taken internally, but are inhaled or applied topically instead.
+They are rarely taken internally, but instead are inhaled or applied topically.